techno-tim/techno-tim.github.io/_posts/2022-01-01-turing-pi-2-hardware.md

 ---

-The Turing Pi 2 is a compact ARM cluster that provides a scalable computing on the edge.
-The Turning Pi 2 comes with many improvements over the Turning Pi 1.
-This model ships with 32GB of RAM, SATA III interface, Raspberry Pi Compute module 4 support, and support for NVIDIA Jetson boards.
-This means that you can mix and match both raspberry Pis along with Nvidia Jetson boards.
-This gives us a ton of flexibility to be able to run Pis for general compute workloads, and then Nvidia Jetsons for AI or ML workloads.
-Join me as we explore the Turing Pi 2 and prepare its home inside of my HomeLab server rack.
+The Turing Pi 2 is a compact ARM cluster that provides a scalable computing on the edge.The Turning Pi 2 comes with many improvements over the Turning Pi 1.This model ships with 32GB of RAM, SATA III interface, Raspberry Pi Compute module 4 support, and support for NVIDIA Jetson boards.This means that you can mix and match both raspberry Pis along with Nvidia Jetson boards.
+This gives us a ton of flexibility to be able to run Pis for general compute workloads, and then Nvidia Jetsons for AI or ML workloads.Join me as we explore the Turing Pi 2 and prepare its home inside of my HomeLab server rack.

 {% include embed/youtube.html id='PX5UAtPeyd8' %}